 Her big win only fueled her appetite for not just creating good content, but getting it published where it matters: At Elle Singapore, where she was a fashion writer and stylist, and Female Singapore, where she was the magazine's features, and later, deputy, editor.
 Following a training stint at Hearst Magazines International in New York, Sasha took over the editorship of Seventeen Singapore.
 At the same time, she was Contributing Editor at Simply Her Singapore.

 After leaving corporate publishing at the end of 2010, Sasha established herself as a successful freelance writer and editor.
-Her work has since appeared in a number of major publications around the world, including the South China Morning Post (SCMP) in Hong Kong, Shape Singapore, Her World Singapore, Singapore Airlines' SilverKris, The Straits Times, Harper's BAZAAR Singapore, Philippine Airlines' Mabuhay, Young Parents, Robb Report, L'Officiel, Prestige, Design+Architecture, Billionaire, and Wine & Dine.
+Her work has since appeared in a number of major publications around the world, including the South China Morning Post (SCMP) in Hong Kong, Shape Singapore, Her World Singapore, Singapore Airlines' SilverKris, The Straits Times, Harper's BAZAAR Singapore, Jetstar, The Food Journal, Philippine Airlines' Mabuhay, Young Parents, Robb Report, L'Officiel, Prestige, Design+Architecture, and Wine & Dine.

-Sasha has also done corporate and commercial writing for McCardle Williams, Matilda International Hospital, White Jacket, Tourism Australia, Singapore Tourism Board, Chōsen Experiences, the Singapore Semiconductor Industry Association and Singapore's Health Promotion Board.
+Sasha has also done corporate and commercial writing for McCardle Williams, Matilda International Hospital, White Jacket (interior design consultancy firm), Tourism Australia, Singapore Tourism Board, Chōsen Experiences, the Singapore Semiconductor Industry Association and Singapore's Health Promotion Board.

 In 2014, Sasha's "Restaurant Australia" feature for The Peak Selections: Gourmet & Travel picked up the Award of Excellence for Alternative Storytelling at the International Corporate Media Awards (ICMA) in Germany.

 She was also a finalist in the Mind HK Media Awards 2020 for her work on mental health.